Rozonda Thomas: Acting and television roles

-Thomas made guest appearances on television shows such as The Parkers, Single Ladies, That 70s Show, Living Single and Strong Medicine.
-In 1992, she made a brief cameo in the video for "Jump" by Kriss Kross.
+Thomas has made guest appearances on television shows such as The Parkers, That 70s Show, Living Single and Strong Medicine.
+In 1992, she had a brief cameo in the music video for "Jump" by Kris Kross.
 In 2000, she was featured in the made-for-television movies A Diva's Christmas Carol and Love Song (with close friend Monica), and in the film Snow Day.
-In 2001, she co-starred in the action film Ticker, directed by Albert Pyun and House Party 3.
-She also played a small role in the 1998 film Hav Plenty.
-She appeared again on the show's second season performing her unreleased track, "Flirt", written by Tiyon "TC" Mack and produced by Soundz.
+In 2001, she co-starred in the action film Ticker, directed by Albert Pyun.
+She also played a small role in House Party 3 and the 1997 film Hav Plenty.

-In 2005, Thomas and Watkins looked for a new TLC member in the reality series R U The Girl.
+In 2005, Thomas and Watkins starred in the reality series R U The Girl.

 In June 2009, VH1 announced the airing of a reality TV series starring Thomas.
 The series, What Chilli Wants, which documents Thomas's quest to find love and manage her life with the help of love and relationship expert Tionna Tee Smalls, premiered on April 11, 2010.
 The second season of What Chilli Wants premiered on January 2, 2011.
 In 2011, Thomas made cameo appearances throughout the first season of VH1's Single Ladies.
+In 2012, Thomas appeared as the leading lady in R&B singer Tyrese's music video for his single "Nothing On You".

 In 2013, Thomas became a member of "Team Guy" on the second season of Food Network's Rachael vs. Guy: Celebrity Cook-Off.
 She appeared naked in a PETA anti-circus ad campaign.
 Thomas also appeared on episode 14 of WWE Countdown where she spoke about The Rock.
-Thomas was a judge for truTV's reality series Fake Off which premiered on October 27, 2014.
+Thomas was later a judge for truTV's reality series Fake Off, which premiered on October 27, 2014.

-In 2016, she joined the cast of the film Marshall which is a biopic on the life of Thurgood Marshall; she plays Zora Neale Hurston.
+In 2017, she portrayed Zora Neale Hurston in Marshall, a biographical film about the life of Thurgood Marshall.

 Personal life

-At age 20, Thomas became pregnant by producer Dallas Austin; due to career aspirations and outside pressures, she aborted the pregnancy.
+At age 20, Thomas became pregnant by producer Dallas Austin.
+Due to career aspirations and outside pressures, she aborted the pregnancy.
 She later revealed that she regretted the decision.
-Thomas and Austin continued their relationship, and would later have a son, Tron Austin (born June 2, 1997).
+Thomas and Austin continued their relationship and later had a son born on June 2, 1997.